lphmn/data_publicState/README.md

 ## Usage

-By having these data sets in a csv format, programs like R and Python are able to pull the data directly applications
+By having these data sets in a csv format, programs like R and Python are able to pull the data directly into applications